njaard/sonnerie/README.md

 Modifying existing data will be implemented shortly.
 It will result in wasted disk space and increased fragmentation.

-## Disk usage

-Each sample requires 16 bytes on average plus small amounts of metadata.

 ## Semver

 The file format and protocol are subject to change between different 0.x versions.